Continental Subdivisions

 Northwestern Europe

-A region with diverse landscapes from coastal plains to the Icelandic mountains, cuisine rich in seafood and dairy, countless landmarks and a great history of contributions to pop culture, music, literature, science and more.
+A region with diverse landscapes from coastal plains to the Icelandic mountains, cuisine rich in seafood and dairy, countless landmarks and a great history of contributions to pop culture, music, literature and science.

 Northcentral Europe